 This means that you have only one year from the date of the accident to file a personal injury lawsuit.
 If you miss this deadline by just one day, your case will be dismissed.

-After a car accident, you may need weeks, even months until you are discharged from hospital.
-This means that you are in no position to file any auto accident claims or accident lawsuits, complete various required legal procedures and (if necessary) attempt to identify the fault driver after a hit-and-run accident.
+After a car accident, you may need weeks, even months until you are discharged from the hospital.
+This means that you are in no position to file any auto accident claims or accident lawsuits, complete various required legal procedures, and (if necessary) attempt to identify the fault driver after a hit-and-run accident.

 A personal injury attorney knows how to plan every required action so that they have plenty of time to:

-If it is impossible to reach a fair settlement during out of court negotiations, the personal injury lawyer will prepare your legal strategy for a lawsuit filed against the negligent party.
+If it is impossible to reach a fair settlement during out-of-court negotiations, the personal injury lawyer will prepare your legal strategy for a lawsuit filed against the negligent party.

 At Wright & Gray, we believe that each crash victim deserves fair compensation from the fault parties.
 Everyone has a duty of care when they drive on public roads.
-When someone fails in this duty, we step in to help all victims involved in a bicycle accident, motorcycle accident, pedestrian accident or truck accident.
+When someone fails in this duty, we step in to help all victims involved in a bicycle accident, motorcycle accident, pedestrian accident, or truck accident.

 We know how to negotiate with the representative of the auto insurance company and how to defend your rights in court before a judge and jury.
-Our aim is to make sure that your future care is assured, and your family will not go in debt after paying all your medical bills.
+Our aim is to make sure that your future care is assured, and your family will not go into debt after paying all your medical bills.

 We urge you to contact us as soon as possible after you were hurt in a car accident.
 You only have one year available to take legal action and the procedures we need to fulfill, starting with the demand letter, take time.

 Please note that you do not have to worry about paying any upfront fees when you hire an accident lawyer at Wright & Gray law firm.
-We work on a contingency fee basis, meaning that we only get pay after we win your case, out of the settlement amount.
+We work on a contingency fee basis, meaning that we only get paid after we win your case, out of the settlement amount.

-You have the right to a fair compensation if you were injured by someone else's negligence, so call us: 888-912-4944!
+You have the right to fair compensation if you were injured by someone else's negligence, so call us: 888-912-4944!